-- Discretion should be exercised before sending any email that contains sensitive or personal information. - The MFIPPA limits disclosure of personal information to those persons who require such information in the performance of their duties.
-Distribution of personal information to others may constitute an unjustified invasion of personal privacy. - Protect against unauthorized access to email systems through password protection.
-Do not share your password with anyone.
+a.
+Discretion should be exercised before sending any email that contains sensitive or personal information.

-- When you leave your desk, lock the screen or log out to ensure that your electronic network systems are not accessible by others. - Sensitive personal and confidential business information intended for recipients outside the Town should be sent through conventional means, such as confidential mail.
-None of the security features of the Town's electronic systems are present once the message leaves the Town network.
+- b.
+The MFIPPA limits disclosure of personal information to those persons who require such information in the performance of their duties.
+Distribution of personal information to others may constitute an unjustified invasion of personal privacy. - c.
+Protect against unauthorized access to email systems through password protection.
+Do not share your password with anyone. - d.
+When you leave your desk, lock the screen or log out to ensure that your electronic network systems are not accessible by others. - e.
+As per Schedule G Electronic Data Security, Storage and Handling Policy, staff are to follow Data Storage and Handling guidelines that will provide direction on how best to work with and handle sensitive personal and confidential business information. - f.
 Your messages will not be automatically encrypted during transmission.
-While on the Internet, your messages will likely pass through a number of systems, none of which are governed by the Town's security measures. - Report any breaches of privacy or unauthorized disclosure to the Director of Information Technology Services, your respective Department Head and the Director of Human Resources.
+While on the Internet, your messages will likely pass through a number of systems, none of which are governed by the Town's security measures. - g.
+Report any breaches of privacy or unauthorized disclosure to the Director of Information Technology Services, your respective Department Head and the Director of Human Resources.